Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-This section presents a numerical study demonstrating the multi-scan GLMB approximation, introduced in Section \ref{sec:implementations}, based on a multi-object interaction model known as the repulsive social force model \cite{helbing1995,johansson2007,pellegrini2009}.
-This social force model characterizes the correlated motion of a set of objects through a system of non-linear differential equations (DEs).
-Subsection \ref{subsec:repulsive_social_force} specifies the labeled RFS multi-object transition model via the repulsive social force model.
-Numerical results are presented in Subsection \ref{subsec:standard_meas} first with the standard multi-object likelihood in which object detections are conditionally independent.
-A more challenging scenario is then explored in Subsection \ref{subsec:merged_meas} with a merged measurement multi-object likelihood in which object detections are also correlated.
+This section evaluates the proposed multi-scan GLMB approximation across three numerical studies with the repulsive social force model \cite{helbing1995,johansson2007,pellegrini2009}, where the correlated object motion is described by a system of nonlinear differential equations (DEs).
+In Subsection \ref{subsec:repulsive_social_force}, we present the multi-object transition density that incorporates the repulsive social force model.
+Using the simulated tracking scenario introduced in Section \ref{sec:Introduction}, Subsection \ref{subsec:standard_meas} verifies the proposed method's ability to capture social force interactions under a standard multi-object observation model wherein detections are conditionally independent.
+To further demonstrate the effectiveness of our method in handling more complex interactions, Subsection \ref{subsec:merged_meas} presents a more challenging simulated scenario featuring the social force model coupled with merged measurements \cite{beard2015}, in which object detections are also correlated.
+Subsection \ref{subsec:pedestrian_tracking} validates the real-world applicability of the proposed approximation using the BIWI Walking Pedestrian dataset from ETHZ CVL in \cite{pellegrini2009}.

-The ground truth for the scenario is the same as initially introduced in Figure \ref{fig:intro_fig} of Subsection \ref{sec:Introduction} and involves four objects over a period of 100 time steps.
-At time $k=1$, four objects are born at widely separated positions on the horizontal axis.
-These objects move and interact according to the social force model when they enter a circular region of radius $50m$; outside this region, their movements are independent.
-The repulsive interactions between the objects prevent them from crossing paths and result in evasive turns in the middle of the scenario.
-For simplicity all objects remain present for the entire scenario duration.